 - Net - Not only can you catch small aquatic creatures in it, but you can also keep them submerged and alive inside

 - Filtration - The tiny mesh can be used to pre-filter water of debris

 - Field Pillow - Stuff some clothes inside, tie closed.
 Poof!
 You have a pillow

 - River Fridge - Throw beverages in, tie to a branch, dangle in a river, and enjoy a chilled beverage

 - Dipnet - Not only can you catch small aquatic creatures in it, but you can also keep them submerged and alive inside.

 - Strainer - From herbal tea infusions and decoctions to leaching tannins from nuts

 - Critter Container - Snakes, insects, and even small mammals can be caught and kept inside

-This design is by Wazoo Survival Gear LLC in cooperation with Dr. Mark “Merriwether” Vorderbruggen and Dr. Nicole Apelian.
+This is an original design by Wazoo in cooperation with Dr. Mark “Merriwether” Vorderbruggen and Dr. Nicole Apelian.